Can You Get Disability For Adjustment Disorders?

 An adjustment disorder is similar to some types of depression.
 The patient sufferers share symptoms of crying, hopelessness, and a loss of interest in things they once enjoyed.
 However, people with an adjustment disorder experience these symptoms in response to a trigger situation.

 The trigger situation that causes the disorder to form renders the sufferer unable to adjust or cope with the situation.
-A lack of ability to cope with a situation may be related to major conflicts at home, problems in a marriage, or struggles with finances.
+A lack of ability to manage a case can be related to significant conflicts.
+These conflicts at home, problems in a marriage, or struggles with finances.
 Younger sufferers may be having trouble in school or have recently lost a loved one.

-If a person’s reaction to a certain trigger is severe enough, it could interfere with a person’s ability to complete necessary, everyday tasks.
-People suffering from this type of disorder often avoid work or school in order to avoid the trigger situation.
+If a reaction to a specific trigger is severe enough, it could interfere a person’s ability to do everyday tasks.
+People suffering from this type of disorder often avoid work or school to prevent the trigger situation.

 Adjustment Disorder Symptoms

-- Feelings of hopelessness
+- Feelings of hopelessness.

-- Lack of sleep or trouble sleeping
+- Lack of sleep or trouble sleeping.

-- Lack of energy
+- Lack of energy.

-- Heart palpitations
+- Heart palpitations.

-- Lack of concentration
+- Lack of concentration.

 - Negative changes in behavior, such as lashing out, recklessness, etc.

-- Withdrawing from social situations
+- Withdrawing from social situations.

-- Suicidal feelings, thoughts, and/or behavior
+- Suicidal feelings, thoughts, and behavior.

 Adjustment Disorder Diagnosis

 The American Psychiatric Association created an adjustment disorder diagnosis criterion that many practitioners follow.
 The criteria are as follows:

 - Emotional and behavioral symptoms present themselves within three months of a trigger situation taking place.